Audience

 Director-General

-- inform the CCC and the nominated person of the Director-General's contact details
+- inform the CCC of the nominated person within the department to deal with complaints of corrupt conduct by the Director-General, and their contact details

-- consult with the CCC when proposing any policy changes about how the Department will deal with a complaint that involves or may involve corrupt conduct of the Director-General.
+- consult with the CCC when proposing any policy changes about how the department will deal with a complaint that involves or may involve corrupt conduct of the Director-General.

 Process

-Employees and members of the public can report suspected corrupt conduct or misconduct of the Director-General.
 Members of the public may use the options below that are not restricted to DoE employees.

 2. Registration and assessment

-Complaints involving the Director-General that are received by the Department using the different reporting mechanisms will be registered, communicated and appropriately secured.
+Complaints involving the Director-General that are received by the department using the different reporting mechanisms will be registered, communicated and appropriately secured.
 If the complaint is received by:

-- the DDG PICS will liaise with the Director Intake, Referrals and Partnerships to register the complaint within the Department's case management system (Resolve), who will ensure it is appropriately secured.
+- the DDG CS, who may receive a report from the Director-General, any other employee or a member of the public, the DDG CS will liaise with the Integrity unit to register the complaint within the department's case management system (Resolve), who will ensure it is appropriately secured.

-In the event that a complaint is received directly by the Director-General, the Director-General:
+If a complaint is received directly by the Director-General, the Director-General:

 - may additionally notify the CCC of the complaint